 In addition, the principle to "Strive for transparency and clarity" includes "provid[ing] our students and parents with the information they need to make good decisions about attending and paying for college."

 NASFAA works to help consumers understand college costs and make smart decisions about borrowing.
-Financial aid administrators can use the Students, Parents & Counselors section of the NASFAA website to find consumer-friendly tips and information.
-Members can also share NASFAA’s consumer press releases, such as Six Steps To Smart Student Loan Borrowing, as guides for students and parents.
+Financial aid administrators can use the Resources for Students and Parents section of the NASFAA website to find consumer-friendly tips and information.

 What did Greg do?
 He applied NASFAA's Statement of Ethical Principles by walking the Martins through the long-term implications of borrowing $25,000 over at least four years.
 Using a loan repayment calculator, he showed them how much their monthly payments would likely be.
 He also pointed out that, at College D, the family's overall debt and monthly obligations would be much lower.
 Although Greg's institutional leadership is intent on increasing enrollment and yield rates, they acknowledged that, in the bigger picture, it is more prudent to recommend admitted students who can't afford USA University to consider institutions where they're more likely to persist and graduate.